fog/fog-google/CONTRIBUTING.md

-## Getting Involved
+# Getting Involved

-New contributors are always welcome, when it doubt please ask questions.
+New contributors are always welcome, and when in doubt please ask questions!
 We strive to be an open and welcoming community.
 Please be nice to one another.

 ### Coding